 Effects on Small Businesses

 Basic challenges small business often struggle with are cash flows and liquidity issues.
-These challenges more often than not, demand that small business make effective business decisions to square up to the challenges.
+These challenges more often than not, demand that small business make effective business decisions to square up to certain business challenges.

-Then, how could a small business make these decisions without adopting certain financial management tools enabling better financial management for steady business growth?
+The question is, how possible can it be for a small business to make business decisions without adopting certain financial management tools, enabling better financial management for steady business growth?

 Interim financial statements contain the same documents found in annual financial statements which most small business owners and entrepreneurs are familiar with but in a condensed form.
-Both are useful tools for monitoring business financial position and performance in form of Profit or Loss Statements (Statement of Profit or Loss and other Comprehensive Income), Balance Sheet (Statement of Financial Position) and Statement of Cash Flows.
+Both reports for different fiscal periods are useful tools for monitoring business financial position, performance, sources and application of funds, in the form of, Balance Sheet (Statement of Financial Position), Profit or Loss Statements (Statement of Profit or Loss and other Comprehensive Income), and Statement of Cash Flows.

 Small businesses benefit when owners can make informed business decisions due to available and adequate information.
 Interim financial statements help a business in tackling key challenges early enough and leverage on business opportunities.